Skip to main content

 Whether you’ve done the above prep work or not, you can take steps on the night of a fireworks event to calm your anxious pup:

-• Play soothing music.
-Studies show that classical music may calm a stressed out pet.
-You could also try turning on a fan, white noise machine, or the TV to drown out the noise.
+• Play white noise.
+You could also try turning on a fan, a white noise machine, or the TV to drown out the fireworks.

 • Play with your pet.
 Distract your dog by playing fetch, tug-of-war, or any other game they can enjoy indoors.